Apriea04/ARCO-ALU/README.md

 # COMPUTER ARCHITECTURE LAB ASSIGNMENT 4 (ALU)

 ## Summary

-This is an Arithmetic Logical Unit written in C++ programming language under the Qt Environment.
+This is an Arithmetic Logical Unit (ALU) written in C++ programming language under Qt Environment.

+## Features
+- Representation of operands and result in decimal, IEEE754 convention and Hexadecimal formats
+- Sum of operands
+- Product of operands
+- Division of operands
+- Operations mentioned above with operands in simple precission

 ## Compiling and running the program using Qt Creator IDE